 Many see high school as an in-between stage, a transition from the familiarity of childhood to the unmapped terrain of college and beyond – living away from home, shuffling more and more responsibilities before finally becoming the full-fledged adult.
 Most high school students stop thinking in detail about life after college – which is understandable, as the majority have little to no idea about what exactly they will do in college, let alone the rest of their lives.
 “By my twenties, I would have it figured out,” the student promises herself, unaware that between searching for jobs, understanding taxes, and scheduling doctor’s appointments personally, twenty-somethings rarely find time to feel content and satisfied.

 Students should not stress over life goals, nor should they be pressured to stress about them.
-Sophomore Sarah Crumrine said, “I feel like I put a pressure on myself, and other students and teachers put pressure [on me].
+Sophomore Sarah Crumrine said, “I feel like I put pressure on myself, and other students and teachers put pressure [on me].
 Like hearing students say, ‘Oh man, I’m so worried, I have an A- in this class’ makes me feel really weird, because I’m not really freaking out from a B+.
 Like I should be, because of what other students are saying”.
 While academic achievement is important, it should not cause someone to feel inferior because other people get into “better” schools.
 Decisions and predictions made in high school regarding the latter sixty-plus years rarely hold true, and labels important to high schoolers such as GPA become more and more arbitrary as they grow up.
 Obsessing over future success is detrimental to high schoolers’ mental health and impractical; therefore, students should experience happiness as a singular concept, not as an award for blind obedience to societal norms.
+It has triggered depression and anxiety in many students which leads them to self medicate through the use of cbd capsules from a cbd capsules canada supplier to help them manage the high expectations put on them.
+Better managing their emotional responses to these expectations with the aid of cbd capsules might help these students better manage their school workload stress.
+This could lead to improved self-worth but currently, there isn’t any evidence to support that.

 Thumbnail photo courtesy Voice of America